 14. Rex Rabbit

 This medium-sized bunny has long erect ears and a stocky frame.
 They are mostly known for their thick and velvet-like fur, however.
-This rabbit can come in several colors, but they can usually be spotted by their …spots of brown and black.
+This rabbit can come in several colors, but they usually have brown and black spots.

-This next cute rabbit has brown spots on a white oat.
+This cute rabbit has brown spots on a white coat.
 They have long upright ears and velvet soft fur.
 They are also lean, long, and very fast.
 They make good pets if you have a lot of space to let them run.

 16. Tan Rabbit

-This last rabbit has an hombre effect on their fur coat.
+This rabbit has a hombre effect on their fur coat.
 They run from a deep brown to a light tan.
-They also have short fur that is thick and soft.
-This is on top of long ears and springing back legs.
+They also have short fur that is thick and soft, along with long ears and springing back legs.
 Although they originated in England, they have recently become popular in the United States as pets.

-We hope you have enjoyed this article on the different brown rabbit breeds, there are many different variations of the color ranging from dark to light, but all of them are adorable with long ears and a happy disposition.
+We hope that you have enjoyed this article on the different brown rabbit breeds.
+There are many different variations of the color, ranging from dark to light, but all brown bunnies are adorable with their long ears and happy disposition.

 Related Rabbit Color Reads: